dmaksimov/docs/guides/cli.md

-# Directus CLI
+# Command-Line Interface

-Directus Command-Line Interface (CLI) provides commands that allow you to perform various tasks such as installation, resetting a user's email, or upgrading the database to the most recent Directus schema.
+> Directus CLI provides commands that allow you to perform various tasks such as installation, resetting a user's email, or upgrading the database to the most recent Directus schema.

+## Help

 You can use the `help` command at any time to learn about available CLI actions: